ELLAERA/TEAMARROW/README.md

-# COMP229-F2019-MidTerm Test
+# TEAM ARROW: MOVIE LIST

+## MEMBERS:
+1. Hazera Ferdowsi
+2. Kamal Patel
+3.
+4.
+5.
-## Welcome to the MidTerm Project - the Favourite Book List App
+## Welcome to the Your Moview List Project

 please use **`npm install`** to install project dependencies
 # movie-list